 • synchronous/asynchronous - synchronous conditions are evaluated at the point at which the policy infrastructure requests it.
 Conversely, asynchronous conditions cannot be evaluated immediately.
-The policy infrastructure is free to proceed with other tasks while an asynchronous evaluation completes.
-Like many aspects of policy, the semantics of an asynchronous evaluation is subject to interpretation.
-One could be optimistic and allow access on the assumption that the evaluation return a positive result (and revoke access later if it proves not to be so), or pessimistic and delay or prevent access until the evaluation completes.
+These properties are very similar to non-blocking socket behavior: the policy infrastructure is free to proceed with other tasks while the evaluation completes.
+However, this requires that the application using the condition have ability to be non-blocking.

+Like many aspects of policy, the semantics of a asynchronous evaluation are subject to interpretation.
+One could be optimistic and allow access on the assumption that the evaluation would be positive (and revoke access later if it proves not to be so), or pessimistic and delay or prevent access until the condition evaluation process is completed.
+The selection a particular meta-policy for asynchronous evaluation is left to the policy infrastructure.

-isDNSAuthority(dom,srv) is an example of an asynchronous condition.
-This condition tests whether the server srv is authoritative for the DNS domain dom as acquired from the distributed whois service.
-Because it would be highly undesirable to block until the whois lookup is completed (this could take seconds), would be advantageous to allow the condition to complete asynchronously.
+An example asynchronous condition is isDNSAuthority(dom, srv).
+This condition tests whether the server srv is authoritative for the DNS domain dom as culled from the whois service.
+In most applications, because it would be highly undesirable to block all operations until the whois lookup is completed, it is advantageous to allow the condition to complete asynchronously.